ajitpawar/Structura/Phase3/IndividualReports.md

 •	My main weakness as a team member was being a bit miscommunicated with the other team members.
 I was not able to allot enough time to the project in its early phase and also wasn’t actively participating in the code reviews, and felt disconnected.
 I tried to improve on the third phase and feel that I did a better job than phase 2.

+### Amit Prabhakar (Slammedskyline)

+•	My most significant individual contribution came in Phase 3.
+I worked on the BST play fragment which allowed us to draw a BST including search, insert, and delete.

+•	During this phase I learned a lot about the android development sturcture.
+Also I learned about git and the development cycle that being pulls and pushes as well as pull requests.

+•	As a team member, my main strength was communication.
+I was constantly talking to team members and getting up dates on specific features and conflicts.

+•	My main weakness as a team member was time management.
+Unfortunately, I was not about to give enough time to certain aspects of the project due to time retraints.

 ### Name (GitHub username)
 Here is an example of a fake report, just to give you an idea of the format we are expecting.
 We would like you to be concise yet informative.